FNNDSC/pl-ocr-tool/README.rst

 Abstract
 --------

-An application that can take images as input and identify and extract written text from them.
+An application that can take images as input and identify and extract written text from them, supporting 80 Languages.
-Idea users of this tool includes doctors, healthcare professionals or anyone familiar with the ChRIS project
+Idea users of this tool includes doctors, healthcare professionals or anyone familiar with the ChRIS project.

 Description